Subscribe Publish

 BSE, bedside swallow examination; FEES, fiberoptic endoscopic evaluation of swallowing; ICU, intensive care unit; IQR, interquartile range (expressed as Q1, Q3); MV, mechanical ventilation; NG, nasogastric; SLP, Speech and Language Pathologist; VFSS, videofluoroscopic swallow study; YSP, Yale Swallow Protocol

-Return to Journals Journal
+Return to Winter 2024 Journal

 Find an Article